Campus

 Cornog Library

 Grab a cozy seat with a view!
-The library is a popular study space by day and a hangout come the weekend.
+The library is a popular study space on weekdays and a hangout on the weekend.

 Writer's Cabin